-Number of partners may considerably vary between projects, depending on their goals and activities.
+Number and type of partners may considerably vary between projects, depending on the strategic themes concepts, the project goals and activities.
 The project consortium should be comprised in a strategic manner and well adapted to its purpose.
 Please note that each partnership shall always consider that it is not the number of institutions listed in the proposal that makes the project partnership ideal, but rather their expertise to carry out the planned activities and deliver effective outputs and results, reaching out to their target groups.
 The topics addressed by the project determine the profile of the organisations that could be involved in the project activities.